Skip to content

 1. The returned value is consistent across re-renders on the client side.

-3. The value can optionally be initialized from a global value, e.g. allowing you to use a static now value to ensure consistency when running tests.
-If a global value is not provided, useNow will use the current time.
+3. The value can optionally be initialized from a global value.
+By default, useNow will use the current time.

 updateInterval